What is Logistic Regression?

 Data Organization

-We represent a particular example as a vector of features and we store all these examples as one large matrix where is a particular example (a single day if we follow our prior rain metaphor).
-The labeled aspect means that we know whether or not that day had rain, we'll call this the ground-truth and save all labels for our examples in a vector where we store a 0 for the days it didn't rain and a 1 when it does rain.
+We represent a particular example as a vector of features and we store all these examples as one large matrix XX where XiX_i is a particular example (a single day if we follow our prior rain metaphor).
+The labeled aspect means that we know whether or not that day had rain, we'll call this the ground-truth and save all labels for our examples in a vector yy where we store a 0 for the days it didn't rain and a 1 when it does rain.

 Forward Propagation